-The following prohibited use of District-owned computer drives, network facilities and Internet links may give rise to disciplinary action against users of such equipment and/or facilities:
+The following prohibited use of District-owned electronic devices, network facilities and Internet links may give rise to disciplinary action against users of such equipment and/or facilities:

-- 1. E-mail or other electronic communication originating from the school premises or received at the school premises that a student user creates, posts, and/or reposts that: - is lewd, vulgar, obscene, indecent or inappropriate for student recipients of certain ages; - conveys an imminent threat of violence, including sexual violence, to a specific individual or individuals; - constitutes a state and/or federal crime; - is the cause of or a substantial contributing factor to a substantial interference with the orderly functioning of the school(s); - attributes the text of e-mail to school officials or that the text is school endorsed, unless there is such official endorsement or consent from school officials; - 2.
-Internet use that circumvents access restrictions placed upon the District's computer systems by the Board of Education or its administrative designee(s).
+1. Email or other electronic communication sent over the school network that a student user creates, posts, and/or reposts that:

-- 3. Computer and/or Internet use that is not school-related is unauthorized. - 4.
+- is lewd, vulgar, obscene, indecent or inappropriate for student recipients of certain ages; - conveys a threat of violence, including sexual violence, to a specific individual or individuals; - constitutes a state and/or federal crime: - is the cause of or a substantial contributing factor to a substantial interference with the orderly functioning of the school(s); - attributes the text of email/other electronic communication to school officials or that the text is school endorsed, unless there is such official endorsement or consent from school officials; - 2.
+Internet use that circumvents access restrictions placed upon the District's computer systems by the Board of Education or its administrative designee(s). - 3.
+Computer and/or Internet use that is not school-related is unauthorized. - 4.
 Permitting the use of a student's computer access code by any other person.
-Such student shall assume responsibility for occurrences in violation of this code of conduct that occurs under the student's access code number.
+Such students shall assume responsibility for occurrences in violation of this code of conduct that occurs under the student's access code number.